Best Maple Syrup Supplies

 Check out this article if you want more specifics on selecting the Best Maple Taps.

-The first option is the traditional metal spile that has a hook to hand a bucket from.
+The first option is the traditional metal spile that has a hook to hang a bucket from.
 This is the best choice if you want the pretty look of hanging maple buckets.
 We bought and still use these spiles.
 This design requires you to drill the biggest hole in the tree, thus causing more tree damage then if you used smaller spiles.

 The second option is smaller spiles that attach to tubing.
 This gives you some options since you can run several tubs downhill to a single bucket, making collection easier.
 Overall this is an easier system with smaller holes and less weight on the trees, but isn’t as attractive.
 We’ve moved to this system as we’ve added more trees and taps.